1959 Liberty Bowl

 The 1959 Liberty Bowl, part of the 1959 bowl game season, took place on December 19, 1959, at Philadelphia Municipal Stadium in Philadelphia, Pennsylvania.
 It was the inaugural edition of the Liberty Bowl.
 The competing teams were the Alabama Crimson Tide, representing the Southeastern Conference (SEC), and the Penn State Nittany Lions, competing as a football independent.
 In a game dominated by both defenses, Penn State was victorious in by a final score of 7–0.
-The game is notable as the first football game Alabama every played against an integrated team.
+The game is notable as the first football game Alabama ever played against an integrated team.

 Teams

 Alabama

 The 1959 Alabama squad finished the regular season with a 7–1–2 record and played in a bowl for the first time since the 1954 Cotton Bowl Classic.
+This was the first bowl for Bear Bryant as head coach of the Crimson Tide.

 After Navy turned down an offer, Alabama accepted a bid to play in the inaugural Liberty Bowl on November 30.
-The game was the first bowl for Bear Bryant as head coach of the Crimson Tide.
+Alabama had been offered a spot in the Bluegrass Bowl, scheduled to be played the same day as the Liberty Bowl, but turned down that invitation; the Bluegrass Bowl was subsequently canceled.